percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.15.0.md

 ## Deprecation, Rename and Removal

 * Starting from now, `allowUnsafeConfigurations` Custom Resource option is deprecated in favor of a number of options under the `unsafeFlags` subsection.
-Setting `allowUnsafeConfigurations` won’t have any effect; upgrading existing clusters with `allowUnsafeConfigurations=true` will cause everything under `unsafeFlags` set to `true` and TLS funuctionality disabled
+Also, starting from now the Operator will not set safe defaults automatically.
+Upgrading existing clusters with `allowUnsafeConfiguration=false` and a configuration considered unsafe (i.e. `pxc.size<3` or  `tls.enabled=false`) will print errors in the log and the cluster will have `error` status until the values are fixed.

 * Finalizers were renamed to contain fully qualified domain names: